Robert Edmiston: Charitable activities

-Edmiston is an Evangelical Christian, and has made large donations to charities which he has established.

-In 1988, he founded Christian Vision, a large international evangelical charity, based in Solihull, West Midlands.
+Edmiston is an Evangelical Christian and has made large donations to a large evangelical charity, Christian Vision, which he established in 1988, based in Solihull, West Midlands.

 Grace Academies

-Through two other charities, Edmiston is the sponsor of three secondary schools within the English academy programme (Grace Academy (Coventry), Grace Academy (Solihull), and Grace Academy, Darlaston).
+Through two other charities, Edmiston is the sponsor of three secondary schools within the English academy programme (Grace Academy, Coventry, Grace Academy, Solihull, and Grace Academy, Darlaston).
+On 25 August 2011 both were removed as charities.
 He is chair of the governors for all three academies.
 Edminston paid £2m to sponsor each academy.

 The academies follow a Christian ethos.

 On 20 August 2013, the academies were among schools named by The Independent newspaper and the British Humanist Association as adopting policies similar in wording to the repealed anti-gay legislation Section 28.

-In 2007, it was announced that Grace academy, Solihull had awarded contracts worth £281,000 over 2 years to the IM Group for payroll and other "management services" without going to competitive tender.
+In 2007, it was announced that Grace Academy, Solihull had awarded contracts worth £281,000 over 2 years to the IM Group for payroll and other "management services" without going to competitive tender.
 The school also donated £53,000 over a 2-year period to Christian Vision.
 In response, Edmiston claimed that the school had no capability to pay wages and that he had transferred a member of Christian Vision to manage the project at cost price.
 The DfES refused to say why it had waived its "strict" rules requiring 3 competitive tenders but Sarah Teather, the then Liberal Democrats education spokesperson, said that the absence of tendering was worrying and "Lack of proper regulation will leave loopholes for the unscrupulous."

 By 2014, the 3 schools had paid "more than £1m" to companies owned by Edmiston, academy trustees or their relatives.
 A company belonging to Edmiston's brother-in-law, Gary Spicer received over £367k for consultancy work over 6 years whilst the charities established by Edmiston received over £170k.
 In response, the academy's director of corporate development said the companies had financed the academy's development and provided office space.
 The payments – including for consultancy fees, IT advice and legal services – led to fears that the Department of Education was not monitoring the schools' accounts closely enough.
 Shadow Schools Minister Kevin Brennan said it was "deeply concerning that so much taxpayer money is ending up in the pockets of academy chain directors and trustees" and that the Government urgently needed to prioritise protection of public money over the rate of expansion.